emipa606/DeepRim/README.md

 - Added mod-settings for changing the size of the generated map-layers
 - Added mod-setting for low-tech mode where the drill is operated manually and don't require power
 - Added option for transfering items between layers automatically if they are in nearby built storages.
 You need storage-buildings built both on the top level as well as on a lower level, next to the shaft.
 You will then get an added option on the shaft to automatically transfer items between them.
+- Added power-transfer from the top layer to the lower layers.
+A set amount of power is split equally to each layer.
+- sk4p3g04t made retexture for this mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2965262893]DeepRim Retexture

 ![Image](https://i.imgur.com/pufA0kM.png)